szaghi/zen-of-fortran/README.md

-# zen-of-fortran
+# ZEN of Fortran

-> an opinionated coding guidelines for Fortran poor people
+> an opinionated coding guidelines for Fortran poor people:

 1. [standard](#standard) compliance is better than *custom or extended*;
 2. [beautiful](#beautiful) is better than *ugly*;